Bash script to overwrite/append destination file with options menu [duplicate]

 I'm trying to write a bash script to prompt a user for a filename, and if the file exists, allow them to overwrite or append the file.

-Curiously, the code in your script that checks if the file exists does not use if
+Curiously, the code in your script that checks if the file exists does not use if, though it probably should.
+Instead, it uses while:

 while [ -e "$sourceFile" ]; do